Preventing business email compromise (BEC) attacks and scams

 1. Target selection: Attackers research the organization, identifying key personnel (CEO, CFO, HR) and their communication patterns.

-1. Information gathering: They collect details like email addresses, titles, ongoing projects, and internal protocols through social media, data leaks, or even malware infections.
+2. Information gathering: They collect details like email addresses, titles, ongoing projects, supply chains, and internal protocols.
+Attackers often farm this information through social media, data leaks, or even malware infections.

-1. Spoofing preparation: Attackers create email accounts with similar names or domains to legitimate ones, mimicking the targeted individual's email address.
+3. Spoofing preparation: Attackers create phony email accounts using similar names or domains to mimic the targeted employee's email address.

 Phase two: impersonation and manipulation

-1. Initiating contact: The attacker sends emails using the spoofed email address, impersonating the chosen target and mimicking their writing style.
+1. Initial contact: The attacker sends fraudulent emails using the spoofed email address.
+They pose as the chosen target and mimic their writing style.

-1. Exploiting emotions: They use pressure tactics like fear of losing a deal, job security concerns, or appeals to authority to manipulate the victim into complying.
+4. Exploiting emotions: They use social engineering tactics like deal loss, job security concerns, or appeals to authority.
+These manipulate the victim into complying.

 Phase three: execution and exploitation

-1. Compromising the victim: If the victim falls prey to the manipulation, they might authorize a fraudulent payment, share sensitive data, or unknowingly change financial details to attacker-controlled accounts.
+1. Compromising the victim: If the victim takes the bait, they can provide multiple outcomes for the attacker.
+These may include authorizing fraudulent payments, sharing sensitive data, or unknowingly changing financial details to attacker-controlled accounts.

-1. Extracting funds or information: The attacker quickly diverts the funds or utilizes the stolen information for further attacks.
+3. Extracting funds or information: If the attacker obtains a company's bank account information, they can capitalize.
+The attacker quickly diverts the funds or utilizes the stolen information for future attacks.

-• CEO fraud: Impersonating the CEO to request urgent payments or changes to financial processes.
+• CEO fraud: Impersonating the CEO to request urgent payments or changes to bank accounts and financial processes.

 • Account compromise: Hacking into a legitimate email account within the organization and using it for fraudulent activities.

-• Fake vendor scam: Impersonating a vendor to request payment to a fraudulent account.
+• Vendor email compromise (VEC): Compromising or posing as a vendor to request payment to a fraudulent account.

 • W-2 phishing: Targeting employees for personally identifiable information (PII) like Social Security numbers.